-When on the inside, we were lucky enough to listen to the cathedral’s organ beeing played making the experience even more surreal.
-Once again look for the exaplanatory plastified papers by the entrance in order to organize better your visit and truly understand the story of its elements.
+When on the inside, we were lucky enough to listen to the cathedral’s organ being played making the experience even more surreal.
+Once again look for the explanatory plastified papers by the entrance in order to organize better your visit and truly understand the story of its elements.

-After visiting the cathedral and indulge in some creamy ice cream it was time to go back to our gourgeous Prague!
+After visiting the cathedral and indulge in some creamy ice cream it was time to go back to our gorgeous Prague!

 Remember before visiting Kutná Hora: